HildericSB/HildericSB-codecrafters-http-server-go/README.md

 # Simple HTTP Server in Go

 A lightweight HTTP server implementation built from scratch in Go as part of the [CodeCrafters](https://codecrafters.io) "Build Your Own HTTP Server" challenge.
+This project serves as Go training by creating a custom web server.

 ## 🚀 Features